 Video marketing is perfect for your current customers.
 Whatever you’re trying to communicate, sending your message in a video that’s fun to watch and easy to understand improves the customer experience.

-This video is full of details personalized to the viewer.
+This video is full of details personalised to the viewer.
 For instance: their name, the year they became a member and their car model.
 Personal touches like these wow and delight your current customers, which drives loyalty for the long-term.

 4. Explainer Videos Break Down Complex Topics